 This analysis identifies the similarities and differences between subject and comparable properties.
-The primary elements of comparison include property rights, financing terms, conditions of sale (motivation), market conditions (sale date), and physical characteristics (e.g., zoning, utilities, site improvements, location, access, etc.).
-Additional elements of comparison are the flood characteristics, access to irrigation equipment ability to manage flooding and water on site to create ideal hunting habitat.
-Additionally, number of blinds, quality of blinds, and amenities on the properties are also considered important to the value of a duck hunting property.
-The sales selected for comparison are considered the best available.
+The primary elements of comparison include property rights, financing terms, conditions of sale (motivation), market conditions (sale date), and physical characteristics (e.g., zoning, water availability, flooding/water issues, utility, soils, site improvements, location, access, etc.).

 The quantitative adjustment process involves comparing two or more market sales to develop a value for each property characteristic to be applied to the sales for the derivation of indicated values of the larger parcel.
 Due to the imperfect nature of this process and lack of sufficient data, we have elected to employ a qualitative analysis process.
 We will analyze comparable sales and identify whether their characteristics are inferior, superior, or similar to the larger parcel.
 Reliable results can usually be obtained by bracketing the larger parcel or reminder parcels between superior and inferior comparable sales.
 This analysis identifies the similarities and differences between subject and comparable properties.
+The elements of comparison include property rights, financing terms, conditions of sale (motivation), expenditures after sale, market conditions (sale date), location, and physical economic and legal characteristics.